Woodland Critter Christmas: Plot

 Like many routine Christmas specials, this episode has a rhyming narration akin to a storybook.
 It begins in a forest, where Stan Marsh discovers a group of talking animals, known as the Woodland Critters, consisting of Squirrely the Squirrel, Rabbity the Rabbit, Raccoony the Raccoon, Beavery the Beaver, Beary the Bear, Porcupiney the Porcupine, Skunky the Skunk, Foxy the Fox, Deery the Deer, Woodpeckery the Woodpecker, Mousey the Mouse, and Chickadee-y the Chickadee are building a Christmas tree.
 They convince a surprised but apathetic Stan to help make a star for it, after which he goes home.
 That night, they wake him in his room and explain that Porcupiney is pregnant with the creatures' savior.
 Though tired and annoyed, Stan agrees to help them build a manger for the baby.
 As he finishes, however, another problem appears: a mountain lion, which eats every pregnant Critter to prevent their Savior's birth.
 Exasperated, Stan goes to the cave where the mountain lion lives and manages to kill it, but is dismayed to learn that the mountain lion is the mother of three now-orphaned cubs.
 He is further horrified to learn that the Woodland Critters are Satanists and that their "Savior" is the Antichrist.
 They celebrate Stan's victory by sacrificing Rabbity, devouring his flesh, and having an orgy in his blood.

 Stan tries to ignore the impending apocalypse, only to be goaded by the narrator into trying to stop it.
 Unfortunately, the Critters can rebuff him with their Satanic powers, which will grow more vital as the Antichrist's birth approaches.
 Since the Critters claim that only a mountain lion can prevent that, Stan, heeding the narrator's instructions, returns to the mountain to enlist the orphaned cubs.
-Since they're too small to take on the Critters, they can only stop the birth by learning how to perform an abortion.
+Since they are too small to take on the Critters, they can only stop the birth by learning how to perform an abortion.
 The narrator forces Stan to take them to an abortion clinic for lessons, despite his objections.
-Meanwhile, the Critters are searching for an unbaptized human host for the Antichrist to possess once it's born.
-They discover Kyle Broflovski, who reveals to the Critters that he doesn't celebrate Christmas because he is Jewish, and lure him into the forest.
+Meanwhile, the Critters are searching for an unbaptized human host for the Antichrist to possess once it is born.
+They discover Kyle Broflovski, who reveals to the Critters that he does not celebrate Christmas because he is Jewish, and lure him into the forest.